Abhishekabh99/web-news/README.md

 # web-news

-basic website where i am fetching data from thr new york times news api and filtering it for news related to metaverse
+basic website where i am fetching data from the new york times news api and filtering it for news related to metaverse

 What i am doing